Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 Most of the time you don't need to commit in your actions unless you're doing something really specific and need to be 100% sure.
 There are a number of features which cause commit to happen automatically, and a few places it does not.

 * The constructor for Action Manager lets you specify how many times a resolver is reused before it attempts to auto-commit any changes.
 Generally you can set this to 1 but remember if you aren't using ActionBatch then failures mean that other actions might not get retried when the commit fails.
+In fact, the auto-commit performed in Action Manager only records errors, there is no retry when failure occurs at this level.
 * ActionBatch will automatically commit and refresh the resource resolver at the end of each batch and will retry all actions if the commit fails.
 In case you are doing mass-updates this is the most likely candidate for managing this work.
+If a batch passes the commit operation without exhausting available retries then no errors are recorded, but they do show in the log file.
 * Action.retry and Action.retryAll do NOT commit automatically because not every use of these generates repository changes.
-Because of that, if you want to use these your function needs to commit changes at the end.
+Because of that, you explicitly have to commit at the end of your function if making changes.
 In case of failure, these methods do a revert and refresh on the resource resolver so that the action can be attempted again.

 ### Chain reaction

 One of the major additions to FAM is the addition of `onSuccess`, `onFailure`, and `onFinish` functions on ActionManager.
-With these it is possible to have an ActionManager trigger another set of actions when it is finished, but only if there were no errors (hence onSuccess -- which only works if all errors are thrown where FAM can see them.)
-Likewise finish operations be scheduled with onFinish (which is called if the operation is successful or not.)
-Finally any generated errors cause the failure function to be called instead of the success function.
-This is a convenient mechanism to schedule clean-up or abort style rollback operations.
+With these it is possible to have an ActionManager trigger another set of actions when it is finished

+* *Success:* All activities have finished and no errors were recorded.
+This can be used to kick off another ActionManager-based worker process if building a complex multi-step utility.
+* *Failure:* All activities have finished but one or more resulted in error.
+This is a handy mechanism for adding a rollback or abort kind of feature.
+* *Finish:* All activities have finished, success and failue events have already been processed.
+Also, all resource resolvers have already been closed as well.

 These features were necessary to support the chaining of action managers for building larger, more complex processes.
 This feature is further utilized in other more advanced ACS Commons features.